helm/helm/docs/chart_template_guide/getting_started.md

 The leading dot before `Release` indicates that we start with the top-most namespace for this scope (we'll talk about scope in a bit).
 So we could read `.Release.Name` as "start at the top namespace, find the `Release` object, then look inside of it for an object called `Name`".

 The `Release` object is one of the built-in objects for Helm, and we'll cover it in more depth later.
-But for now, it is sufficient to say that this will display the release name that Tiller assigns to our release.
+But for now, it is sufficient to say that this will display the release name that the library assigns to our release.

 Now when we install our resource, we'll immediately see the result of using this template directive: